TonicAI/tonic_docker_compose/README.md

     tonic_oracle_helper:
         image: quay.io/tonicai/tonic_oracle_helper_19:latest
         ...
-    # OPTIONAL: It is recommended to use a standalone or managed Postgres database (e.g. AWS RDS for PostgreSQL, GCP Cloud SQL for PostgreSQL, Azure Database for PostgreSQL) for Tonic's application database.
-These provide many benefits such as automated backups and patches/upgrades.
+    # OPTIONAL: It is recommended to use a standalone or managed Postgres database
+    # (e.g. AWS RDS for PostgreSQL, GCP Cloud SQL for PostgreSQL, Azure Database for PostgreSQL) for Tonic's application database.
-    but a containerized PostgreSQL database can be used.
+    # These provide many benefits such as automated backups and patches/upgrades.
+But a containerized PostgreSQL database can be used.
     tonic_db:
         image: postgres:14
         ...